KoryNunn/righto-v-promise/README.md

 write code to try and differentiate them.

 This is, in my opinion, horrible.
 If I make a code mistake, I want my process to crash.
-I want to know about it BEFORE it deploy my code. before I even COMMIT my code!
+I want to know about it BEFORE i deploy my code. before I even COMMIT my code!

 I want it to halt execution, tell me the exact line number that has a problem, and then dump me at the terminal as if to say "Oi! ya dun goofed RIGHT HERE!"